 Welcome to the Flathead Fishing Guide Victoria.
-Flathead is the perfect bread and butter species and one of the most targeted fish found in the ocean and estuaries across Victoria.
-There easily accessible providing anglers with decent fighting qualities and they taste terrific one of our favourite eating fish.
-They’re quite easy to catch and can be targeted in a variety of waters.
-Flathead is an ambush predator that like shallow sandy areas.
-They can be targeted in many different ways such as boat, kayak, land-based and bait or using lures and plastics.
-Ensure you always handle flathead carefully.
-They have spikes located behind there head which can give you a nasty sting and cause severe bleeding.
+Flathead is a wonderful local bread and butter species and one of the most targeted fish across Victoria.
+They’re easily accessible providing anglers with decent fighting qualities.
+They are one of our favourite table fish and one of the easiest fish species to fillet.
+Flathead are quite easy to catch and can be targeted in a variety of ways and waters.
+These ambush predators like shallow sandy flats where that wait in camouflage for an easy feed.
+Flathead can be targeted by boat, kayak, jetski and land-based and using baits, lures and soft plastics.
+Ensure you handle flathead carefully as they have spikes located behind their head which can give you a nasty sting and cause severe bleeding.

 Watch our detailed video tutorial on how to catch flathead with bait, soft plastics and lures.